• Skip to primary navigation

 close up on sandwich roll with bread on the background

-Soft, with a thin golden brown crust and the perfect texture, these amazing sandwich rolls will make way into your heart (and into your sandwiches) after the first bite.
+Soft, with a thin golden brown crust and the perfect texture, these amazing sandwich rolls will make their way into your heart (and into your sandwiches) after the first bite.

-4.69 from 35 votes
+4.96 from 44 votes

 Print Recipe Pin Recipe Save Saved!